-- 1. In the case of the service agreements restraint of trade is valid: In an agreement of service by which a person binds himself during the term of agreement not to take service with anyone which a person office that the state of the else directly or indirectly to promote any business in direct competition with that of his employer is not in restraint of trade, so it is a valid contract. - Therefore, in the instant case the agreement between x and y is valid.
+- 1. In the case of the service agreements restraint of trade is valid: In an agreement of service by In the case of the service agreement of agreement not to take service with anyone which a person binds himself during the term of agreement not to take service with anyone which a person olids infinisely during the last direct competition with that of his employer is not in restraint of trade, so it is a valid contract. - Therefore, in the instant case the agreement between x and y is valid.